chriswrightdesign/websites-for-non-jerks/README.md

 happy-website-checklist
 =======================

 A checklist for friendly websites (accessible, performant, progressively enhanced, and portable device happy).

 An argument buster and responsible decision primer for websites - with links to where I got the data, ideas, or followed the discussion.

 ##1.
 Accessibility

 - Structured your markup well and in a way that makes sense?
 [Semantic structure and why it's important](http://webaim.org/techniques/semanticstructure/)
 - Considered contrast and colour blindness?
 [Colour blindness and contrast](http://www.visionaustralia.org/digital-access-cca)
 - How's your tab key going? unplug your mouse, use the site.
 [On basic accessibility testing](http://24ways.org/2013/coding-towards-accessibility/), [Designing for easy interaction](http://alistapart.com/article/designing-for-easy-interaction)
-- Have you tested in Wave?
-[Wave accessibility tester](http://wave.webaim.org/)
+- Have you tested in Wave? (and are aware that this will only take you so far in acessibility) [Wave accessibility tester](http://wave.webaim.org/)
-- Tested with ChromeVox? (or JAWS if you have the moneys).
-[ChromeVox](http://www.chromevox.com/), [JAWS](http://www.freedomscientific.com/products/fs/jaws-product-page.asp)
+- Tested with voice control?
+[JAWS](http://www.freedomscientific.com/products/fs/jaws-product-page.asp), [ChromeVox](http://www.chromevox.com/)
 - Have you used WAI-Aria landmark roles correctly?
 [Using WAI-Aria landmark roles](http://blog.paciellogroup.com/2013/02/using-wai-aria-landmarks-2013/)
+- Tested with real human beings?

 ##2.
 Content